callum-oakley/jsq/README.md

-JavaScript is a convenient language with which to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. jfn provides a thin wrapper around Boa which handles this boilerplate and makes it more ergonomic to sprinkle a little JavaScript in to a shell script.
+JavaScript is a convenient language with which to process JSON (which stands for "JavaScript Object Notation" after all), but the boilerplate of reading from STDIN, parsing, and writing to STDOUT makes many could-be "one-liners" significantly more involved than they need to be. jsq provides a thin wrapper around Boa which handles this boilerplate and makes it more ergonomic to sprinkle a little JavaScript in to a shell script.

-jfn can be used for many of the same tasks as [jq][].
-A given jq command is often a little shorter than the equivalent jfn command, but if (like the author) you find yourself often forgetting the syntax of jq, and you already know JavaScript, you might find jfn easier to use.
-To see how jfn compares to jq, check out the [translated jq tutorial][].
+jsq can be used for many of the same tasks as [jq][].
+A given jq command is often a little shorter than the equivalent jsq command, but if (like the author) you find yourself often forgetting the syntax of jq, and you already know JavaScript, you might find jsq easier to use.
+To see how jsq compares to jq, check out the [translated jq tutorial][].

 ## Built-in functions